 - Leasing is an off-balance sheet facility so the borrowing business can’t depreciate the asset.
-But, off-balance sheet finance offers benefits in possibly improving the balance sheet and the repayments are tax deductible.
+But, off-balance sheet finance offers benefits in possibly improving the balance sheet and the repayments are tax-deductible.

 Again, it’s all about the timing!
-Either realising the tax benefits when the repayments are made or at end of year with the depreciation allowance which is subject to ATO rulings.
+Either realising the tax benefits when the repayments are made or at end of the year with the depreciation allowance which is subject to ATO rulings.

 Selecting Your Car Finance

-At the start of this article we mentioned cost savings.
-Well this is our top tip for achieving savings via cheaper car finance – secure your motor vehicle finance at the cheap interest rates offered by Jade Car Loans.
+At the start of this article, we mentioned cost savings.
+Well, this is our top tip for achieving savings via cheaper car finance – secure your motor vehicle finance at the cheap interest rates offered by Jade Car Loans.
 A cheaper interest rate is the foundation to structure a more cost-effective overall finance deal.

 DISCLAIMER: INFORMATION, DATA AND DETAILS OF GOODS, POLICIES AND PROGRAMS THAT IS PRESENTED IN THE ARTICLE IS INTENDED SOLELY FOR THE PROVISION OF GENERAL INFORMATION.
 UNDER NO CIRCUMSTANCE IS THIS INFORMATION INTENDED AS THE PROVISION OF FINANCIAL ADVICE FOR ANY INDIVIDUAL AND/OR FOR THE PURPOSE OF MAKING SPECIFIC INDIVIDUAL FINANCIAL DECISIONS.
 FOR ADVICE ON INDIVIDUAL CIRCUMSTANCES, READERS SHOULD REFER TO A FINANCIAL ADVISOR.
 NO LIABILITY IS ACCEPT FOR ERRORS, INCORRECT DETAILS OR INCORRECT PRESENTATION OF DETAILS OF GOODS, PROGRAMS, SERVICES, ETC AS PRESENTED.
 THE INFORMATION HAS BEEN SOURCED IN GOOD FAITH AS GENERAL INTEREST AND INFORMATION FROM MANUFACTURER, SUPPLIER AND GOVERNMENT WEBSITES.